BreakingPitt/tf-base-vpc/README.md

-# tf-base-vpc
+# tf-multiple-cidr-vpc-vpc

-Terraform AWS base vpc
+Terraform multiple CIDR blocks attachments to a single vpc.